 On their own, the other money markets have higher denominations ($100,000) and are out of reach for the average household.
 Institutional investors often own or trade these securities.

-For example, a six month T-bill currently yields just 0.12% today, tracking our very low-interest-rate environment.
 Indeed, it is virtually risk-free security but has been more attractive to hold in a higher interest environment.
-While it is better than keeping your money in zero-interest savings accounts, it is not much in our pandemic-world of 2020.
+While it is better than keeping your money in zero-interest savings accounts, it is not much in our pandemic world of 2020.
 Historically, T-bills return 3.5% per year.
 The other cash-equivalent securities tend to trade at slightly higher yields than T-bills in a relatively narrow range and low yields.
+For example, a six-month T-bill currently yields just 0.12% today, tracking our very low-interest-rate environment.

 Besides low risk, money market securities are for those that prefer liquidity and easy accessibility to money, particularly for your emergency fund.
 Today’s yields are significantly lower than historically based on the Fed’s actions to combat the pandemic’s effects on our economy.

-Older investors should be reducing their exposure to risky stocks and placing more of their portfolio in these securities and bonds
+Older investors should reduce their exposure to risky stocks and place more of their portfolios in these securities and bonds.

 A Variety of Bonds